-Facebook and Instagram help you with interest-based marketing and geographic based as well.
-Google listings help with geographic service-finders, but you can also list your book image — as long as you have a business.
+Facebook and Instagram help you with interest-based marketing and geographic-based as well.
+Google my Business listings help with geographic service-finders, but you can also list your book image — as long as you have a business.

 There are many local magazines you can become a writer for (temporarily).
 With a broad audience, you need to take out any jargon.

 There are specific industry magazines and online media sites you can write for.
 What kind of audience do they have?

 Perhaps you can giveaway 2 copies of your book via BookFunnel — including group promos (US$10 month), Rafflecopter, or via Amazon itself.

-However, as time is limited ensure you are getting the word out in places where people will be interested in your message.
+However, as time is limited, ensure you are getting the word out in places where people will likely be interested in your message.

 What media are you using?
 Choices range from social media quotes (Twitter/FB/Insta), to media outreach, to own blog posting, to book raffles, to photographic flat-lays (for Instagram).
 Whatever you decide on, think about the REACH of the media.